paulinagonzalezc/covid-tracker-react/README.md

 # 📖 Covid Cases Tracker <a name="about-project"></a>

-**Covid Cases Tracker** is a web application that provides realtime data about COVID-19 cases worldwide.
+**Covid Cases Tracker** is a web application that provides realtime data about COVID-19 cases worldwide using the disease.sh COVID-19 API.

 ## 🛠 Built With <a name="built-with"></a>